Skip to main content

 German Institute of Human Nutrition Potsdam-Rehbruecke (DIfE)

-The DIfE investigates the influence of nutrition on health and makes scientific knowledge usable for prevention and therapy.
-Scientists combine their expertise in basic and applied research: from cells and mice to epidemiological observations and human intervention aiming to translate new approaches most efficiently from the lab to patients.
+The German Institute of Human Nutrition (DIfE) investigates the influence of nutrition on health and works to translate scientific knowledge into effective strategies for prevention and therapy.
+Researchers at DIfE combine expertise in both basic and applied science, ranging from cellular and animal studies to epidemiological research and human interventions, with the goal of efficiently transferring new findings from the laboratory to patient care.

-In close collaboration with the other Obelisk partners, we will then align and compare these intervention-responsive gene changes with molecular patterns already described in children, helping to pinpoint shared mechanisms and early risk markers.
-The most promising candidate genes will be functionally tested in vitro and in vivo using CRISPR/Cas9 to define their roles in metabolism.
-By mapping these pathways, our contribution is expected to reveal actionable biomarkers and therapeutic targets, ultimately informing better prevention strategies and improving long-term outcomes for children at risk of obesity.
+In close collaboration with other Obelisk partners, DIfE aligns and compares these intervention-responsive gene changes with molecular patterns previously described in children to identify shared mechanisms and early risk markers.
+The most promising candidate genes are then functionally tested in vitro and in vivo using CRISPR/Cas9 to determine their roles in metabolism.
+By mapping these pathways, DIfE aims to uncover actionable biomarkers and therapeutic targets, ultimately contributing to more effective prevention strategies and better long-term health outcomes for children at risk of obesity.

 People